 On line 3, you’ll see that the type inherits from the String type.
 This makes it so you can ignore a lot of the details of the other methods since this is a specialization of a String column in your database.

-On lines 4-6, you’ll see the definition of the #serialize method.
+method.
 At this point, we know that the value we’re dealing with is a nilable GlobalID.
 For this method on this specific type, we need to ensure that we transform the value into a nilable String.
-Converting the GlobalID to a String happens with #to_s.
-However, this means it will place an empty string when the value is nil.
-To prevent that, #presence outputs the value when it’s present and otherwise outputs nil.
+Converting the GlobalID to a String happens with #to_s

-On lines 10-14 is a specialization of ActiveRecord::Type::Value’s #cast_value helper.
+helper.
 It takes a value that can be an instance of an ActiveRecord model, a String, or a GlobalID.
 For an ActiveRecord model, it converts the model to a GlobalID.
-Then, it delegates to ActiveRecord::Type::String to cast the GlobalID or String to a frozen string.
-And lastly, it reconverts the String into a GlobalID.
-This is an inefficient, but effective, workflow that we can later optimize, if necessary.
+Then, it delegates to ActiveRecord::Type::String

-Lastly, on line 17, you’ll see the registration of the type as :global_id to make it easily usable from your models.
+Lastly, on line 17, you’ll see the registration of the type as :global_id

 By leaning on the built-in class, this is all the change we need to have a fully functional GlobalID type!
 To use it, you can do the following: